-86. During the current year, Skylark Company had operating income of \$420,000 and operating expenses of \$250,000.
+- RATIONALE: The life insurance proceeds would be included in book income but not in taxable income.
+Therefore, a subtraction is required to reconcile book income to taxable income.
+The other items are additions on Schedule M-1. - 86.
+During the current year, Skylark Company had operating income of \$420,000 and operating expenses of \$250,000.
 In addition, Skylark had a long-term capital loss of \$20,000, and a charitable contribution of \$5,000.
-How does Toby, the sole owner of Skylark Company, report this information on his individual income tax return under following assumptions?
+How does Toby, the sole owner of Skylark Company, report this information on his individual income tax return under following assumptions? - a.

-- a.
 Skylark is an LLC, and Toby does not withdraw any funds from the company during the year. - b.
 Skylark is an S corporation, and Toby does not withdraw any funds from the company during the year. - c.
 Skylark is a regular (C) corporation, and Toby does not withdraw any funds from the company during the year.

-- A single-member LLC is taxed as a proprietorship.
+- a.
+A single-member LLC is taxed as a proprietorship.
 Consequently, Toby reports the \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
-The capital loss limitation may apply to the LTCL depending on Toby's other capital gains and losses, if any. - Income, deductions, gains, and losses of an S corporation flow through to the shareholders.
+The capital loss limitation applies to the LTCL. - b.
+Income, deductions, gains, and losses of an S corporation flow through to the shareholders.
 Separately stated items (e.g., LTCL and charitable contribution) retain their character at the shareholder level.
 Consequently, Toby reports the \$170,000 operating profit, \$20,000 long-term capital loss, and \$5,000 charitable contribution on his individual return (Form 1040).
-The capital loss limitation may apply to the LTCL.

-Shareholders of a regular (C) corporation report income from the corporation to the c. extent of dividends received.
+The capital loss limitation applies to the LTCL. - c.
+Shareholders of a regular (C) corporation report income from the corporation to the extent of dividends received.
 Therefore, Toby does not report any of Skylark's operating profit, long-term capital loss, or charitable contribution on his individual return.
-[Skylark Company would report taxable income of \$165,000 (\$170,000 operating profit - \$5,000 charitable contribution) on its corporate return (Form 1120).
+[Skylark Company would report taxable income of \$165,000 (\$170,000 operating profit \$5,000 charitable contribution) on its corporate return (Form 1120).
 The net capital loss of \$20,000 is not deductible in the current year; rather, the loss is carried back three years and forward five years (as STCL).]